us

 LawMoose

-LawMoose is a free online resource guide provided by Pritchard Law Webs, a commercial company providing legal firms with web services.
-The site has sections focusing on legal information for Minnesota, Wisconsin and a World Legal Resource Center.
-The Minnesota and Wisconsin sections include links to state law, courts, government sites, forms, lawyers and to general legal reference resources.
-The World Legal Resource Center can be browsed by country or searched by keyword and provides links to other resource guides.
+LawMoose is a free law site provided by Pritchard Law Webs, a commercial company providing law firms with web services.
+It covers legal information for the US states of Minnesota and Wisconsin, as well as a World Legal Resource Center.
+The Minnesota and Wisconsin sections include links to state law, courts, government sites, forms, lawyers and to general legal reference resources; the World Legal Resource Center can be browsed by country or searched by keyword and provides links to other resource guides.
+LawMoose includes a subscription option providing access to additional legal resources.

 Human Rights Watch